MAIF/otoroshi/manual/src/main/paradox/next/secrets.md

   ...
   name_of_the_vault {
     type = "kubernetes"
-    # see the configuration of the kubernetes plugin
+    # see the configuration of the kubernetes plugin,
+    # by default if the pod if well configured,
+    # you don't have to setup anything
   }
 }
 ```